k-lpmg/RealmWrapper/README.md

 # RealmWrapper [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg?style=for-the-badge)](https://raw.githubusercontent.com/k-lpmg/RealmWrapper/master/LICENSE) [![Cocoapods](https://img.shields.io/cocoapods/v/RealmWrapper.svg?style=for-the-badge)](https://cocoapods.org/pods/RealmWrapper)

-RealmWrapper is RealmSwift wrapper library for iOS.
+RealmWrapper is wrapper library for [RealmSwift](https://github.com/realm/realm-cocoa/tree/master/RealmSwift) in [realm-cocoa](https://github.com/realm/realm-cocoa)

-If you use 'RealmWrapper', you can easily use UI update through Notification and Transaction processing.
+If you use [RealmWrapper](https://github.com/k-lpmg/RealmWrapper), you can easily use UI update through Notification and Transaction processing.
 Also, you do not have to worry about the retain cycle when using self in the Notification block.

 - [Comparison](#comparison)